Autumn Colours of Japan | Sisterhood Womens Travel

 Today, instead of conventional rail travel across the mainland, we’re headed across the strait via a ferry to the seaside town of Toba, famous for Mikimoto Pearl Island and its women divers (Ama).
 We’ll have some time to stop and explore Mikomoto Pearl Island, before we’re treated to an exclusive grilled seafood lunch prepared by Ama women pearl divers, and our guide will talk us through a free-talk Q&A with the Ama while we enjoy lunch.

 Afterwards, we make our way up north to Nagashima Spa Land, where we’ll be staying the night.
-An optional activity this evening will be to take in the awesome night lights of Nabana no Sato, before or after dinner.
+An optional activity this evening will be to take in the awesome night lights of Nabana no Sato, before dinner.

-Dinner included tonight.
+Dinner is included tonight.

 Overnight - Hotel Nagashima (or similar)